bfeldman89/jail_scrapers/README.md

 ## what about the other ~70 county jails in the state

-Not all sheriffs make the jail docket publicly available via the county website.
+Not all counties make the jail docket publicly available via the county website.
 Of the dockets that are online, a lot of them are designed in a way that hinders scraping.
 That said, there are absolutely more jail dockets in Mississippi that can be scraped, and I'm happy to help if someone takes the lead.
-It isn't yet complete, but a table with more info about each county's docket is available [here](https://airtable.com/shrW0684Ey0VEmi9v).
+Speaking of which, shout out to [@eenblam](https://github.com/eenblam) for creating [JTT](https://github.com/eenblam/jtt) to scrape jail data from online dockets that are created using the JailTracker software suite!
+8 counties in MS use JailTracker.

+<iframe class="airtable-embed" src="https://airtable.com/embed/shrW0684Ey0VEmi9v?backgroundColor=purpleLight" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>

+## fields

 The remainder of this README documents and defines the fields in the Airtable base.

-## fields

 field | field type | description
 ---|---|---